eternalstorms/ESSVideoShare-for-OS-X-Lion/README.md

     ESSYouTube *youTube = [[ESSYouTube alloc] initWithDelegate:delegate
 													developerKey:youTubeAPIKey];

 Now on to implementing the delegate methods.
+In your delegate's interface declaration, add ESSYouTubeDelegate.
-There are two:
+There are two methods:

     - (NSWindow *)ESSYouTubeNeedsWindowToAttachTo:(ESSYouTube *)youtube
     {